Updated 3-13-25

 Painter's Tape that contrasts the color of your car

-(Optional) SNELL SA Approved Helmet - Recommend Simpson FR Crusier (LINK)
+(Optional) SNELL SA Approved Helmet

 (Optional) Torque Wrench - Your wheel's lug nuts must be properly torqued.
 Don't trust the tire shop!
 Many clubs require verification at tech inspection.